jonasnapoles/jonasnapoles/README.md

 ## I am Jonas, I am a student of information system and programming at citeforma, in Lisbon, Portugal.

-🌱 I’m currently learning Laravel
+🌱 I’m currently learning Laravel and Vue

+🔭 I’m currently working on Laravel Nova Package

 ### Here is what i'm working on! 👋
 ![](https://komarev.com/ghpvc/?username=jonasnapoles)